Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

 1. Verify the new node is in the cluster.

     Run the following command from any master or worker node that is already in the cluster.
 It is helpful to run this command several times to watch for the newly added node to join the cluster.
 This should occur within 10 to 20 minutes.

     ```bash
     ncn-mw# kubectl get nodes
+    ```

+    Example output:

+    ```screen
     NAME       STATUS   ROLES    AGE    VERSION
     ncn-m001   Ready    master   113m   v1.19.9
     ncn-m002   Ready    master   113m   v1.19.9
     ncn-m003   Ready    master   112m   v1.19.9
     ncn-w001   Ready    <none>   112m   v1.19.9
     ncn-w002   Ready    <none>   112m   v1.19.9
     ncn-w003   Ready    <none>   112m   v1.19.9
     ```

 1. Confirm /var/lib/containerd is on overlay on the node which was added.